Public spaces and accessibility — knowing their rights

 Advocating for Access

 Your parent has several paths to address accessibility failures.
 The first is to talk directly to the business or facility.
 This works sometimes.
-The manager doesn't know the accessible parking isn't working.
+The manager doesn't know the accessible parking isn't functioning.
 The store owner didn't realize the aisle was too narrow for a wheelchair.
 They fix it.
 This is the quickest path when it works.

 But sometimes direct conversation doesn't work.
 The person with authority isn't available or isn't interested.
 This is when other options come into play.